NAL

 Spectators:

-• Home club must ensure there are no spectators/parents in the technical area or that sideline.
+• The home club must ensure there are no spectators/parents in the technical area or that sideline.

-• Each club is responsible for the behavior of their spectators
+• Each club is responsible for the behavior of its spectators

 Match Length: